For Development HEAD DRAFTSearch (procedure/syntax/module):

 Function: read-block! vec :optional iport start end endian

-{gauche.uvector} An old name of read-uvector!.
+{gauche.uvector} Deprecated.
+An old name of read-uvector!.
 Supported for the backward compatibility, but new code should use read-uvector!.

 Function: port->uvector iport :optional class